sofa13/csi5139_a1/README.md

-# CSI 5138 Homework Exercise 2
+# CSI 5139 Assignment 1

-This homework explores backpropagation, hypothesis space, hard coded learning classifiers, and classifying MNIST dataset using soft-max regression, MLP and CNN.
+This assignment explores using the CMU Image dataset, and train binary and multiclass linear classifier.

 ## Jupyter Notebook and Python